-See letter from D Anderson-Evans (Chair, Copyright Negotiating and Advisory Committee, UUK) to J Bennett (Head of Rights and Licensing, CLA) dated 24 June 2020 <www.rluk.ac.uk/rluk-supports-theuuk-cnac-call-for-the-extension-the-he-licence-terms>; M Reisz, 'Universities offered reprieve in pandemic book licensing battle' Times Higher Education (London, 11 July 2020) <www.timesbiohereducation.com/news/universities-offered-reprieve-pandemic-book-licensing-battle> On
+See letter from D Anderson-Evans (Chair, Copyright Negotiating and Advisory Committee, UUK) to J Bennett (Head of Rights and Licensing, CLA) dated 24 June 2020; M Reisz, 'Universities offered reprieve in pandemic book licensing battle' Times Higher Education (London, 11 July 2020).

-&lt;www.timeshighereducation.com/news/universities-offered-reprieve-pandemic-book-licensing-battle>.
 On 20 August 2020, CLA announced that there would be a further change to the terms of the CLA Licence in response to COVID-19.
 This change means that institutions may copy up to two chapters or 20 per cent of print books of participating publishers.
 These revised terms are effective to 31 July 2021.
-For full details, see https://cla.co.uk/HE-licence-terms-amended-covid19>.
+For full details, see CLA, 'Higher Education Licence terms amended until July 2021 to help sector deal with difficulties due to COVID-19'.

-See also 'Jisc and Universities UK call for publishers to reduce their fees to maintain access to essential teaching and learning materials' (Jisc News, 17 June 2020) www.jisc.ac.uk/news/jisc-and-universities-uk-call-for-publishers-to-reduce-their-fees-to-maintain-access-to-essential-teaching-and-learning-materials-17-jun-2020.
+19 See also 'Jisc and Universities UK call for publishers to reduce their fees to maintain access to essential teaching and learning materials' (Jisc News, 17 June 2020).